 5. Performance

-5.1 Where, in respect of any Site a Service Failure (as defined in paragraph 5.4) occurs, WPD may serve a notice on the Participant requiring the Participant to (a) put forward within the time period set out in the notice, and subsequently implement in accordance with its terms, a rectification plan for improving performance and/or reducing the number of occurrences of unavailability, which such rectification plan may include (at the discretion of WPD) a repeat of any commissioning tests undertaken on initial installation of the relevant plant or apparatus, (b) propose a variation to the Contracted Capacity or (c) take any other action as may be specified by WPD (acting reasonably).
+5.1 Where, in respect of any Site / Group a Service Failure (as defined in paragraph 5.4) occurs, WPD may serve a notice on the Participant requiring the Participant to (a) put forward within the time period set out in the notice, and subsequently implement in accordance with its terms, a rectification plan for improving performance and/or reducing the number of occurrences of unavailability, which such rectification plan may include (at the discretion of WPD) a repeat of any commissioning tests undertaken on initial installation of the relevant plant or apparatus, (b) propose a variation to the Contracted Capacity or (c) take any other action as may be specified by WPD (acting reasonably).

 5.2 Where (a) (i) no acceptable rectification plan has been provided within the required time period, or (ii) the rectification plan has not been implemented in accordance with its terms, and (iii) in respect of either (i) or (ii), the Participant's performance in respect of the Service Failure the subject of the notice given under paragraph 5.1 has not significantly approved (as determined by WPD) in the month following the date of the notice, (b) no acceptable variation to the Contracted Capacity has been proposed by the Participant, or (c) any other action specified by WPD has not been taken, then WPD may, at its discretion, terminate (with immediate effect by notice) this Agreement or to require a variation.